ottotuhkunen/virtual-lara-airspace-data/README.md

 Make sure that:
 - Each airspace has a **distinct `name`** and it shall **match with TopSky areas.txt**.
 - Note!
-If you don't define a name, the shape will be visible on the map but not as a reservable airspace.
+If you leave the name empty `"name": ""`, the shape will be visible on the map but not as a reservable airspace.
 This might be useful in order to display country borders etc.
 - Coordinates are listed in the `[longitude, latitude]` format.
 - The polygon is **closed** — the first and last coordinate pairs should match.